 The Michael J. Fox Foundation (MJFF) is working with colleagues on Capitol Hill to pass The Mental Health Access Improvement Act of 2019 (S. 286/H.R.
 945).
 This act takes an important step in addressing the shortage of mental health providers throughout the U.S. by providing coverage for licensed mental health counselor services under Medicare.

 People with Parkinson’s need access to mental health treatment as much as they need access to physical care.
-Ensuring overage for licensed mental health counselors through Medicare would ease the burden on people living with Parkinson’s and their loved ones.
+Ensuring overage for licensed mental health counselors and marriage and family therapists through Medicare would ease the burden on people living with Parkinson’s and their loved ones.